Carreau/phd-dissertation/parts/part3.rst

 The found mesh size is in the order of 0.3 to 0.4 µm which is consistent with previous findings :`Morse1998b`.
-The variation of the mesh size can be seen on :num:`Fig #xi-violin` and does not seem to have a correlation with the concentration of Capping Protein.
+The variation of the mesh size can be seen on :num:`figure #xi-violin` and does not seem to have a correlation with the concentration of Capping Protein.